Fundamental Programming Structures in Java

 The objects of Boxing classes are imutable, you cannot change their values.

-The Boxing classes are final
+The Boxing classes are final, you cannot extend it.

-method to convert from corresponding primitive type to it.
+All of Boxing Types have valueOf method to convert from corresponding primitive type to it.

 Also all of Boxing Types have xxxValue method to returns variable of xxx primitive type.